felippe-regazio/helpmateCSS/README.md

 - sm -> 14px / 2
 - xs -> 14px / 4

-This base value is a css property, the --hm-gutter.
+This base value is a css custom property, the --hm-gutter.
 You can override this value at you code anyway and anywhere you want using css custom properties.
 To change the base value, you can just reassign the --hm-gutter.
 For example:

 ```css
 :root {